 What’s the probability of the investment working or not working?
 What is your best guesstimate?

-When will you sell, and when you will buy the investment back if it initially goes against you?
+When will you sell, and when you will repurchase the investment if it initially goes against you?

 How much of your capital are you willing to risk losing on this investment?
 Do not lose more than you’ve decided on.
 That’s where investors get in trouble.

-How easily can you scale out of the investment when it’s time to sell a winning position or more importantly, sell when unexpected bad news strikes and the stock plummets in price?
+How quickly can you scale out of the investment when it’s time to sell a winning position or more importantly, sell when unexpected bad news strikes and the stock plummets in price?

 You must be able to mentally run through various scenarios by attempting to quantify the probability and the magnitude of the possible gains or losses.
 Then you will know how to react, no matter what situation arises – good and bad.